agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 ***********

 SeQuiLa is slower than featureCounts in a single-threaded applications due to less performat Java BAM reader (mainly BGZF decompression) available in the Java htsjdk library.
+We will try to investigate and resolve this bottleneck in the next major release.

 Discussion
 ##########